 We live our lives hoping that we will never need to make claims on our insurance policies.
 Whether that is home, motor, life or phone, making a claim generally means something isn't how it should be.
 Ultimately, a policy is there to protect something of value to us, and as the world in which we lives changes, the information you have and the systems you run your businesses on are valuable assets too - so is now the time to think about cyber insurance?

-The key to good cyber insurance is finding a policy which allows you to balance your capabilities and good business practice against threats which are out there, but it's helpful to understand that this is relatively new area of insurance.
-At the same time, remind yourself that any cyber insurance policy isn't your primary defense or justification for poor security posture and practice.
+The key to good cyber insurance is finding a policy which allows you to balance your capabilities and good business practice against threats which are out there, but it's helpful to understand that this is a relatively new area of insurance.
+At the same time, remember that any cyber insurance policy isn't your primary defence or justification for poor security posture and practice.

 #1 - You need to be doing security already